dekiller82/MVLP/README.md

 ## Requirements

-- An iPixel-compatible LED matrix panel.
+- An iPixel-compatible LED matrix panel.  (currently being sold at Action stores in Europe)
 - A computer with Python 3.8+ and Bluetooth.
 - [Multiviewer](https://multiviewer.app/) installed and running on the same computer.